Sympathy for the think-tank

-As a rule, a person is very uncomfortable with strangers, for example, if he wants to sell something to others in the break talks.
-That's why it's elemental, not with the attitude "I want to sell something - let's see who I can do something today!"
-To go to events, but with the mindset "Let's see what 5 interesting people I'll get to know today."
+As a rule, a person is very uncomfortable with strangers when, for example, they want to sell something to others immediately during the break discussions.
+That is why it is elementary, not with the attitude “I want to sell something - let’s see who I can sell to today!” going to events, but with the mindset “Let's see what 5 interesting people I’ll meet today.”

-On the one hand, in the latter variant, the goal is clearly appreciative of strangers, and on the other hand set with 5.
-If you make a few more contacts, you do not run the risk of "sticking" to the whole event the first time, but maybe after a few minutes, or in the next break, you can talk to another stranger.
+On the one hand, in the latter variant, the goal is towards strangers who are clearly appreciative, and on the other hand it is set at 5.
+If you make a few more contacts right away, you do not run the risk of sticking to the whole event at the first contact, but maybe after a few minutes or in the next break contact another stranger.

 Find common ground

-The speech is very easy to succeed if one discusses commonalities.
-For example, "How did you like the last lecture?"
-Or "And, could you take some of the event with you?".
+Addressing is very easy if you address similarities.
+For example, “How did you like the last lecture?” or “And, could you take something from the event with you?”.

-It is also conceivable the walk to a bar table, in which only (still) strangers frolicking, with the sentence "Hello, can I introduce myself?"
-But also the response of other people in the event rooms, for example, in the canteen or on the Because of or to the toilet or the parking lot are conceivable.
+It is also conceivable to go to a bar table, where only (still) strangers are romping, with the sentence "Hello, may I stand by?"
+But also addressing other people in the event rooms, for example in the canteen or on the way to or from the toilet or the parking lot, is also conceivable.

 Talking is silver, listening is gold!